RubyLearning/blog/content/post/2010/11/03/do-you-understand-rubys-objects-messages-and-blocks.md

 ---
-title: 'Do You Understand Ruby&#8217;s Objects, Messages and Blocks?'
+title: "Do You Understand Ruby's Objects, Messages and Blocks?"
 author: Ed Howland
 date: 2010-11-03
 layout: post